Personal/Commercial Auto Insurance

 - Collision coverage may cover vehicle repair costs if an insured vehicle collides with another vehicle or object.
 Collision insurance may also help replace a totaled vehicle.

 - Medical payment may provide coverage for passengers and the driver when there is a need for medical care resulting from an accident.

 - Uninsured motorist coverage provides bodily injury coverage if an uninsured driver hits a business’s vehicle and injures its driver and passengers.
 Some uninsured motorist coverage also covers damage to the company vehicle.

 - Underinsured motorist coverage provides coverage if an underinsured driver hits a business’s vehicle and injures its driver and passengers.
 Some underinsured motorist coverage also covers damage to the company vehicle.

 Policy endorsements may be available to your business to help round out your policy.
 Add-ons may include roadside assistance coverage, towing reimbursement, hired non-owned coverage, rental reimbursement and gap coverage for auto loans or leases.

-How to Get Commercial Auto Insurance
+How to Get Personal or Commercial Auto Insurance